15 Top Tourist Attractions & Things to Do in Canterbury

 10. Take Part in the Canterbury Festival

 The annual two-week Canterbury Festival, held each October and billed as "Kent's International Arts festival," is one of the most important cultural happenings in South East England.
 Attracting audiences of up to 70,000 people, the festival crams in an impressive 200 things to do, including classical music, contemporary dance, comedy, world music, theater, lectures, and visual arts.

 The venues are equally as impressive and certainly add to the experience.
 These include Canterbury Cathedral and the Marlowe Theater, as well as a huge marquee designed specifically for such events.

-Another festival worth visiting is Stour Music.
+Another event worth visiting is Stour Music Festival.
 This popular 10-day event is held each June and incorporates opera, choral, and chamber concerts, as well as recitals.

 Address: 8 Orange Street, Canterbury, Kent